pycon-mentored-sprints/mentored-sprints-website/04_agenda.rst

 Good to know
 -------------
-- We have decicated *Git mentors* that will be hanging around in the #helpdesk channel in Discord, make sure to chat to them if you need any assistance
+- We have dedicated *Git mentors* that will be hanging around in the #helpdesk channel in Discord, make sure to chat to them if you need any assistance
 - We will be observing the PyCon code of conduct at all times